realworldocaml/book/en/compiler-output-formats.md

   | `California -> Sun
 ```

-The `ocamldoc` comments are distinguished by beginning with the double asterix.
+The OCamldoc comments are distinguished by beginning with the double asterix.
 There are formatting conventions for the contents of the comment to mark
 metadata.
 For instance, the `@tag` fields mark specific properties such as the
 author of that section of code.